LeetLLM

 Architecture overview

-The diagram below shows the full pipeline.
+This diagram shows the full pipeline.
 Requests enter through a gateway, get classified by a difficulty router, and then flow through either a fast path, a medium path (Best-of-N), or a deep path (Tree of Thoughts).
 Branching paths should use the best available evaluator and reuse key-value (KV) cache prefixes only where the serving runtime safely supports compatible prefix sharing.

 The request flow below shows the sequence in more detail: